spu-python-203/class-materials/weeks/week-02/README.md

 ### Debuging Python Code

 A debugger or debugging tool is a computer program used to test and debug other programs.
-The main use of a debugger is to run the target program under controlled conditions that permit the programmer to track its operations in progress and monitor changes in computer resources that may indicate malfunctioning code.
-[Wikipedia](https://en.wikipedia.org/wiki/Debugger)
+The main use of a debugger is to run the target program under controlled conditions that permit the programmer to track its operations in progress and monitor changes in computer resources that may indicate malfunctioning code. *from [Wikipedia](https://en.wikipedia.org/wiki/Debugger)*.

 - [The Python Debugger](https://docs.python.org/3/library/pdb.html)